ngl4/formation_journey/AlgoMarathon/Arrays/PairLearning/README.md

 - Paying close attention to the instruction is key!!
 - For Optimal solution, try to think the possibility of `bringing down the runtime by using up some additional space/memory`

+## Derrick (05/13/22)

+We went over the [is Monotonic Array Easy problem]().
+Derrick has provided me feedback and things I should work on to improve.

+**Takeaways**
+- shorten up the pre-coding process and make it more concise, especially the inital visualization and the time to come up with approaches